mbaumer/us_hep_funding/docs/_states/NY.md

 # NY -- Sen. Kirsten E. Gillibrand (D) and  Sen. Charles E. Schumer (D)
 ## Committees
-Kirsten E. Gillibrand is not on any of our key committees
+Kirsten E. Gillibrand is not on any of our key committees.

-Charles E. Schumer is not on any of our key committees
+Charles E. Schumer is not on any of our key committees.

 ## HEP Grants
 In the past 8 years, this state has received: